ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

 | A | 5,000–7,499 |
 | B | 0–4,999 |

-5. If the 4K pp of a player is much higher than the upper limit of their group, they will be forced to promote into the next group.
-The buffer is *100 pp*.
+5. If the 4K pp of a player is much higher than the upper limit of their group, they will be forcibly moved into a higher group.
+The buffer limit for each group is *100 pp*.
-6. [Tournament staff members](/wiki/Tournaments/Official_support#staff) must not participate as players in the tournament.
+6. [Tournament staff members](/wiki/Tournaments/Official_support#staff) may not participate as players in the tournament.
-7. Organisers may force to promote some players that are considered too strong in their groups.
+7. The tournament management reserves the right to promote players that are considered to be too strong in their initial groups.
-8. Organisers reserve the right to decline restricted players from participating in the tournament.
+8. The tournament management reserves the right to decline restricted players from participating in the tournament.
-9. It is allowed for players to request to change their level.
-Such players need to send screenshots of scores from higher-level mappools to the organiser.
+9. Players are allowed to request for their group to be revised.
+In order to do so, such requests will need to be accompanied with screenshots of adequate scores from higher-level mappools to the tournament management.

 ### Win conditions